ErikBjare/ErikBjare.github.io/_wiki/after-democracy.md

 >
 > – Summary of [Deliberative versus Participatory Democracy](https://www.amazon.com/Hearing-Other-Side-Deliberative-Participatory/dp/0521612284) by Diana C. Mutz

-The above seems to claim there is actual evidence that [Politics is the Mind-killer](http://lesswrong.com/lw/gw/politics_is_the_mindkiller/).
+The above essentially claims empirical evidence that [Politics is the Mind-killer](http://lesswrong.com/lw/gw/politics_is_the_mindkiller/).

 ## Futarchy